y0una/y0una.github.io/html-review.md

 ----
 Our computer, the client gets information from the server, or the main computer / mainframe.
 This allows the client to reduce processing for the server.
 The computer to computer conversation involves a HyperTextTransderProtocol.
 The browser then renders or converts text and image data to a human-viewable format on the screen.

 #2.
 What is HTML?
-In your answer, include definitions of the following:
+In your answer, include definitions of the following
 ----
 * Tag: tag has 2 parts the opening and closing.
 They are hidden on the webpage however defines how the browser should format and display content
 * Element: one component of a HTML document